Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 7) Rosewood Mayakoba

-Nestled between lush jungle mangroves and an emerald lagoon, this is not only one of the finest resorts in Mexico with private pool suites, it’s also one of the most deluxe overwater bungalow resorts in the Caribbean.
+Nestled between lush jungle mangroves and an emerald lagoon, the Rosewood Mayakoba isn’t just one of Mexico’s finest resorts with private pool suites.
+It moves the bar even higher with their stunning overwater lagoon suites.

 These Caribbean overwater villas are the epitome of chic elegance.